 SQL Azure Connection Type (SSRS)

-Microsoft Azure SQL Database is a cloud-based, hosted relational database built on SQL Server technologies.
-To include data from SQL Database in your report, you must have a dataset that is based on a report data source of type SQL Database.
-This built-in data source type is based on the SQL Database data extension.
-Use this data source type to connect to and retrieve data from SQL Database.
+Microsoft SQL Azure Database is a cloud-based, hosted relational database built on SQL Server technologies.
+To include data from SQL Azure Database in your report, you must have a dataset that is based on a report data source of type SQL Azure.
+This built-in data source type is based on the SQL Azure data extension.
+Use this data source type to connect to and retrieve data from SQL Azure Database.

 This data extension supports multivalued parameters, server aggregates, and credentials managed separately from the connection string.

-SQL Database is similar to an instance of SQL Server on your premises and getting data from SQL Database is, with a few exceptions, identical to getting data from SQL Server.
+SQL Azure is similar to an instance of SQL Server on your premises and getting data from SQL Azure Database is, with a few exceptions, identical to getting data from SQL Server.
+SQL Azure Database features align with SQL Server 2008.

 Contact your database administrator for connection information and for the credentials to use to connect to the data source.
 The following connection string example specifies a hosted sample database named AdventureWorks.